Folbo1066/Hello-World2/README.md

 # Hello-World2

-Curious about this ... not seein a purpose for it in my workflow.
+Curious about this ... not seeing a purpose for it in my workflow.